Fall is in the air, and so are my Healthy Pumpkin Muffins! Maple syrup, gluten-free flour, and pumpkin spice make this recipe a fall favorite.

 - Sweet Potato - Roast raw sweet potatoes to bring out their sweet flavor and puree.
 Use 1:1 in place of pumpkin.

-- Acorn Squash - You can use any variety of squash in place of pumpkin.
+- Acorn Squash - You can use any variety of squash instead of pumpkin.
 We prefer butternut squash or acorn squash for their vibrant color and sweet flavor.

 Variations